rchain-community/rvote/rchat/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://user-images.githubusercontent.com/150986/84575875-1ba89280-ad76-11ea-9b6e-526c35492277.png"><img src="https://user-images.githubusercontent.com/150986/84575875-1ba89280-ad76-11ea-9b6e-526c35492277.png" alt="message_table_screenshot" style="max-width:100%;"></a>

-With a goal of using postgres LISTEN, we establish that we can access the zulib database. `npm start` produces the following:
+With a goal of using postgres LISTEN, we establish that we can access the zulip database. `npm start` produces the following:

 ```
 [